Home » Practical Paris » Health & Safety » Eradicating Bed Bugs in Paris

 My Own Bed Bug Horror Story

-I would have had that number on speed dial if it had existed back in 2014 when I got bed bugs in my old apartment.
+I wish that insurance existed back in 2014 when I got bed bugs in my old apartment.
 I still have no idea if I picked them up when traveling around France and the UK for a month, if my dogsitter brought them along after staying in a youth hostel, if something I picked up at the flea market was infested, or if they came through the floors from a neighbor’s apartment.
 That part wasn’t important.

 What was important were the bites on my arms, the little red dots on my sheets, and — the final proof — the live specimen running across my bedroom wall when I awoke at 3am.
 I tore apart my entire flat (it was probably the first time I really appreciated how small it is), inspected every inch of my bed, the furniture, the books on my nightstand.
 I kept waiting to find a huge, ugly infestation.
 But I found nothing.
 I thought maybe they were hiding in the old wooden floors.